RAST

 Objective

-The Running-based Anaerobic Sprint Test (RAST) was developed at the University of Wolverhampton (United Kingdom) to test an athlete's anaerobic performance.
-RAST is similar to the Wingate ANaerobic 30 cycle Test (WANT) in that it provides coaches with measurements of power and fatigue index.
-The Wingate test is more specific for cyclists whereas the RAST provides a test that can be used with athletes where running forms the basis of the movement.
+Draper and Whyte (1997)[1] developed the Running-based Anaerobic Sprint Test (RAST) to test a runner's anaerobic performance.
+RAST is similar to the Wingate ANaerobic 30 cycle Test (WANT), providing coaches with power and fatigue index measurements.
+WANT is more specific for cyclists, whereas the RAST offers a test that can be used with athletes where running is the primary method of movement.

 Required Resources